 According to the German Spatial Planning Act the Federal Government is responsible for maritime spatial planning in the German EEZ.
-The territorial sea is an part of the spatial plans of the coastal federal states which cover both terrestrial and marine waters.
-Legal bases are the German Spatial Planning Act and the respective spatial planning law of the federal states.
+The territorial sea is part of the spatial plans of the coastal federal states which cover both terrestrial and marine waters.
+Legal bases are the German Spatial Planning Act and respective (coastal) federal states spatial planning laws.